system-er/YaGoSl/README.md

 - new command call_method
 - _input function for key and mouse-events
 - new command load_resource
-- new commands set_property_object and instantiate (refCounted objects are hardcoded, missing refCounted have to be added...)
+- new commands set_property_object and instantiate (refCounted objects are hardcoded, add missing refCounted...)